‘The Young And The Restless’ Spoilers Weekly Video Preview: Chelsea Risks Everything For Her Family

-The Young and the Restless spoilers weekly video preview brings a week filled with turmoil for Kyle as the rest of his family welcomes Theo into its bosom.
+The Young and the Restless spoilers weekly video preview brings a week filled with turmoil for Kyle as the rest of his family welcomes Theo into its fold.
 Plus, Chelsea faces a nightmare scenario when Simon goes after her son, and she vows to make him regret his actions.

 Kyle (Michael Mealor) learns that Theo (Tyler Johnson) is his cousin.
 Jack (Peter Bergman) isn’t inclined to listen to Kyle’s complaints, though.
 He tells Kyle in no uncertain terms that he will ensure that Theo is welcomed to the family.

 The Inquisitr previously reported that Theo wants to meet Dina (Marla Adams), so Jack sets it up, and the two connect.
-However, Dina believes that Theo is his dad, Eric Vanderway, who was her son, whom she put up for adoption.
+However, Dina believes that Theo is his dad, Eric Vanderway, who was her son that she put up for adoption.

 While Lola (Sasha Calle) and Jack (Peter Bergman) aren’t willing to listen to Kyle and his reservations about Theo, there is one person in Kyle’s family who does.
 Billy (Jason Thompson) agrees with Kyle that Theo is up to no good.
 Although Billy and Kyle have found themselves at odds recently over their duties at Jabot, Billy is actually on Kyle’s side when it comes to Theo.
 In fact, Billy warns Kyle that Theo is a threat.